minhtrannhat/lireddit-clone/README.md

 ## Local Installation

-- Dependencies
+- Dependencies for the backend

   - yarn
   - node
   - postgresql
+  - redis

-- Installation Steps
+- Configuration Steps

   - Install all the dependencies
   - Run `createdb lireddit` to create the database.